NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.3.md

 ---

 ## Whiteboard
+There are situations when you have a spark in your head with a brilliant idea, and you want to write and draw it as quickly as possible until it's still in your head.
+In another situation, you create some awesome architecture diagram or sketch a wireframe for your next big thing.
+The common theme for those situations is that regular plain text notes may not help you much.

+We are happy to introduce our solution, **Whiteboard**!
+The whiteboard is an infinite canvas for your creativity where you can place different shapes, make connections between them, make drawings, and many more, all with customizable styles.
+You also can create reusable blocks and add them to your library for future use.
+The implementation is based on [Excalidraw](https://excalidraw.com) library and this means it has a solid foundation approved by many people.
+For the underlying file format, we chose _SVG_ for its ultimate compatibility with all kinds of tools and services.
+This means your whiteboards will be accessible and look the same everywhere, and don't worry you can still edit them later.

 ### Notable features
 - Built-in browser for external libraries.
 - Double-tap Apple Pencil support.
+- Interactive tool for merge conflict resolution.

 ### Current limitations
 - Added library items do not persist between app restarts.
 This will be fixed in the upcoming version.